jgm/gitit/README.markdown

 you need to add the following field to the configuration file:

     repository-type: Darcs

+If you'd prefer to use mercurial, add:

+    repository-type: Mercurial

 This program may be called "darcsit" instead of "gitit" when a darcs backend is used.